-If you wish to study a foreign language in your first year, you need to complete the proforma at Appendix H. This form, countersigned by your Tutor, must be handed in to the Education Support Office by Monday of week 2 in Michaelmas Term, once your registration on the course has been confirmed by the Language Centre.
+If you wish to study a foreign language in your first year, you need to complete the proforma at Appendix H. This form, countersigned by your Tutor, must be submitted to the Education Support Office by Monday of week 2 in Michaelmas Term.
+Once you have done this, you may self-enrol via the Language Centre website.